 An introductory course designed to familiarize the student with the use of animals to produce food, fiber, or profit.
 Beef cattle, dairy cattle, horses, sheep, swine, goats, and other animals will be discussed.
 The intent of this course is to provide the student with insight as to the functions and needs of the animal owner/producer.
 Common production schemes, terminology, and animal breeds will be addressed.
 Two hours lecture per week.
+Enrollment is limited to students in the Veterinary Technology programs.

-VSCT 104 VETERINARY OFFICE PRACTICES Spring, 1 credit hour
+VSCT 104 VETERINARY OFFICE PRACTICES

 This course introduces basic veterinary office practices that would be expected of a graduate veterinary technician.
 The course covers business and professional skills such as: record keeping, scheduling appointments, professionalism and client communication.
 This course also provides hands-on experience with current veterinary practice software.
 Two hours laboratory per week.
+Enrollment is limited to students in the Veterinary Science Technology programs.

-VSCT 112 VETERINARY CLINICAL PATHOLOGY I Spring, 3 credit hours

-An introduction to Veterinary Clinical Pathology as it relates to normal and abnormal physiology of animal species.
-Emphasis will be placed on techniques and sample handling rather than diagnosis.
-This course includes instruction in general laboratory equipment and the proper preparation of biological samples.
-Students will learn basic diagnostic techniques that include complete blood count, urinalysis, and examination of feces for internal parasites.
+VSCT 112 VETERINARY CLINICAL PATHOLOGY I Spring, 3 credit hours diagnostic techniques that include complete blood count, urinalysis, and examination of feces for internal parasites.
 Enrollment limited to students in the veterinary technology programs.
 Two hours lecture, two hours laboratory per week.
 Pre- or Corequisites: Animal Anatomy & Physiology (VSCT 114) and Fundamental Veterinary Nursing Skills II (VSCT 115).